iaretechnician/barebones-masterserver-wiki/Custom-modules.md

 ```

-On the client, you can send the message like this:
+On the client, you can send the message like this, and it will be handled by our custom module:

 ``` C#
 Msf.Connection.SendMessage((short) CustomOpCodes.GetOnlineCount, (status, response) =>